City-Lojistik/qr-code-generator-lib/README.md

 # qr-code-generator-lib

 A tiny QR Code generator that fits in a QR Code (< 2950 bytes gzipped) \*.

-The generated SVG from the default renderer is also quite small.
+The default renderer also generates a very small SVG :)

 <sup><sub>\* does not support dedicated (alpha)numeric and kanji modes, only utf8/byte mode of the standard i.e. the generated code will be slightly larger in cases where those character sets are used exclusively.</sub></sup>